Bharath-Kumar-Bethamsetty/HungrySnakeGame/README.md

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments

 Inspired by the classic Snake game.
 Built with Pygame, a powerful library for game development in Python.

-### Instructions

-- Replace `yourusername` in the clone command with your actual GitHub username.
-- Feel free to modify any sections according to your preferences or to add more details.
-This README provides a good overview of the project and includes essential information for users who want to run or contribute to your game.